The Fifth Estate

 As Australian political figures go, they don’t come much more colourful than Hanson.
 Her divisive speeches and curious catchphrases are etched into the memories of many Australians, from the maiden speech to Parliament (‘we are in danger of being swamped by Asians’) to the famous response to the question of xenophobia on 60 Minutes (‘Please explain?’).
 Then there was the prison stint, the Dancing with the Stars stint, and the extraordinary recent comeback.
 The former fish-and-chips shop owner is both loved and loathed.
 And she’s a serious threat to both major parties, with climbing national approval figures.

 Today, Hanson has much in common with other anti-immigration, protectionist and populist political figures gaining traction across the world.
-At Montalto, David Marr joins Sally Warhaft to discuss Pauline Hanson and the uniquely Australian strain of the politics of resentment.
+Join David Marr, one of the finest minds in Australian journalism, as he discusses Pauline Hanson and the uniquely Australian strain of the politics of resentment.
+Hosted by Sally Warhaft, and recorded live at Montalto Vineyard and Olive Grove.

 David Marr is the author of Patrick White: A Life, Panic, The High Price of Heaven and Dark Victory (with Marian Wilkinson).
 He has written for the Sydney Morning Herald, the Age, the Saturday Paper, the Guardian and the Monthly, and been editor of the National Times, a reporter for Four Corners and presenter of ABC TV’s Media Watch.